Signaletic operads: Combinatorial models and actions

 \begin{definition} Denote by~$\tidyEvalPermParallel(\tree ; \sigma_1, \dots, \sigma_p)$ the evaluation of a syntax tree~$\tree \in \Syntax[\Operations_2]$ of arity~$p$ on $p$ $2$-permutations~${\sigma_1, \dots, \sigma_p}$ of~$\Perm_2$ using the $\op{l,r}$-tidy parallel citelangis structure of~$\FQSym_2$.
 The \defn{tidy parallel permutation evaluation} of~$\tree$ is then~$\tidyEvalPermParallel(\tree) \eqdef \tidyEvalPermParallel(\tree ; 11, \dots, 11)$.
 We extend by linearity $\tree$ to the elements of~$\Free[\Operations_2]$ on the one hand, and $\sigma_1, \dots, \sigma_p$ to the elements of~$\FQSym_2$ on the other hand. \end{definition}

-\begin{remark} Let us rephrase algorithmically \cref{def:tidyEvalSeries}.
-For this, we consider partial syntax trees, \ie trees whose nodes are labeled by operators with $2$ letters among~$\{\op{l}, \op{r}, \perp\}$ and whose leaves are labeled by words.
+\begin{remark} Let us rephrase algorithmically \cref{def:tidyEvalParallel}.
+For this, we generalize the evaluation to partial syntax trees, \ie trees whose nodes are labeled by operations with $2$ letters among~$\{\op{l}, \op{r}, \perp\}$ and whose leaves are labeled by words.
 The evaluation~$\tidyEvalPermParallel(\tree[s])$ of such a partial syntax tree~$\tree[s]$ is defined inductively as follows.
 If~$\tree[s]$ is a leaf labeled by a word~$\ind{w}$, then~$\tidyEvalPermParallel(\tree[s]) = \ind{w}$.
 Otherwise, $\tidyEvalPermParallel(\tree[s])$ is obtained as follows.
 If the first (resp.~second) letter of the root of~$\tree[s]$ is~$\perp$, then we let~$f = \varepsilon$ (resp.~$l = \varepsilon$).
 Otherwise, we let a car traverse the partial syntax tree~$\tree[s]$.
 This car follows and replaces by a~$\perp$ the first (resp.~second) letter of each signal it traverses, and finally arrives at a leaf where it reads and erases the first (resp.~last) letter.
 Let~$f$ (resp.~$l$) be the letter read by the first (resp.~second) car at its destination.
-At this stage, the signal at the root is~$\perp\perp$.
+After both cars have reached their destinations, the signal at the root is~$\perp\perp$.
 We are left with the two partial syntax trees~$\tree[l]$ and~$\tree[r]$ (where some letters of the signals in the nodes and of the words in the leaves have been erased by the cars).
 The evaluation~$\tidyEvalPermParallel(\tree[s])$ is then obtained inductively by

 Finally, for a syntax tree~$\tree$ of arity~$p$ and $2$-permutations~$\sigma_1 \in \Perm_2(n_1), \dots, \sigma_p \in \Perm_2(n_p)$, the evaluation $\tidyEvalPermParallel(\tree ; \sigma_1, \dots, \sigma_p)$ is the evaluation of the partial syntax tree~$\tree[s]$ obtained from~$\tree$ by putting the permutation~$\sigma_i[n_1 + \dots + n_{i-1}]$ at the $i$-th leaf for all~$i \in [p]$.
 In particular, for~$\tidyEvalPermParallel(\tree) = \tidyEvalPermParallel(\tree ; 11, \dots, 11)$, the $i$-th leaf is labeled by the word~$ii$.
 See \cref{fig:tidyEvalParallel}. \end{remark}